astropy/astropy/docs/coordinates/frames.rst

 ``lon``, ``lat``, and ``distance`` for longitude, latitude, and distance, respectively), (2) this frame does not have any additional attributes or metadata, (3) this frame does not support transformations to any other coordinate frame, and (4) this frame does not support velocity data.
-Let us address each of these points by seeing some other ways of customizing frame subclasses.
+We can address each of these points by seeing some other ways of customizing frame subclasses.

 Customizing Frame Component Names
 ---------------------------------

-First, as mentioned by the point (1) :ref:`above <astropy-coordinates-design>`, some frame classes have special names for their components.
+First, as mentioned in the point (1) :ref:`above <astropy-coordinates-design>`, some frame classes have special names for their components.
 For example, the `~astropy.coordinates.ICRS` frame and other equatorial frame classes often use "Right Ascension" or "RA" in place of longitude, and "Declination" or "Dec." in